Staff

 Brittany Pierpont, Vice President.
 I received my Bachelor’s in Environmental Science with an emphasis in Conservation and Resource Management from Carroll University.
 I have been with Quercus since 2012 and have advanced training in Wildland Fire management.
 I enjoy restoring Wisconsin’s native ecosystems and seeing the transformation each site goes through as well as communicating with landowners to discuss their goals and the potential their land has.
 One of my favorite things is discovering hidden gems like uncommon plants, birds, and incredible rock outcroppings.
 When I am not working, you can find me on the landscape enjoying the Driftless area dreaming about the potential of restoration everywhere I go.
 My favorite activity is trail riding and horse camping with my trusty steed, Smokey.

-Jake Michaels, Senior Project Manager.
+Jake Michaels, Field Ecologist.
 I joined the Quercus crew in 2013.
 I graduated from Carroll University where I received a Bachelor’s degree in Biology.
 Working with Quercus has afforded me some invaluable experiences and advanced training in Wildland Fire management.
 I’m grateful to be employed in a field that allows me to direct my passion for Nature into a productive purpose.
 When I’m not working I spend time outside enjoying the fruits of our daily labor at a slower pace.
 I also enjoy a variety of water and snow sports, and I’m especially fond of wind-driven activities.

 Bill Ishmael, Prescribed Burn Specialist (seasonal).
 I joined Quercus in 2016 following my retirement from the WI-DNR where I worked for 30 years as a Wildlife Biologist, primarily in SW Wisconsin.
 I received a Bachelor of Science in Wildlife Ecology (1979) and Master of Science in Wildlife Ecology (1984) from UW-Madison and am a Certified Wildlife Biologist with The Wildlife Society.
 I have extensive experience in wildlife population ecology, wildlife damage abatement, public lands management, invasive species control, and habitat restoration.
 I enjoy working in the outdoors with people who share the common goal of restoring and enhancing native vegetation communities that support a diversity of wildlife.
 When not working with Quercus, you can find me fishing or kayaking (or both) on the waters of southern Wisconsin.

-Brent Johnson, Project Manager.
+Brent Johnson, Senior Project Manager.
 I began working with Quercus in the summer of 2018.
 I hold B.S and M.S degrees in Conservation Biology, which I earned at the State University of New York College of Environmental Science and Forestry in Upstate New York.
 I love living and working in the Great Lakes region and am excited to be contributing to the restoration and enhancement of many Wisconsin landscapes.
 I am also particularly interested in the conservation of rare and endangered species and have experience in wildlife population management.
 In my free time, I can usually be found exploring various natural and cultural attractions in the Madison area, fishing, reading, or playing board games.

 kevin

-Kevin Mason, Project Manager.
+Kevin Mason, Senior Project Manager.
 I joined the Quercus crew in the summer of 2018.
 My childhood summers often involved trips to national parks and I gained an affinity for the outdoors early in life.
 I graduated from Lawrence University with a degree in Environmental Studies.
 I spend much of my time outdoors, hiking and backpacking as much as possible.
 When I’m not outside I enjoy playing music and sharing good food with good people.
 It’s a pleasure to spend my days working with this team.

 Jaidyn Hranicka, Project Manager.
 I began working at Quercus in early 2019.
 I graduated from University of Wisconsin-Platteville in December of 2018 with a degree in Reclamation, Environment and Conservation with an emphasis in biology.
 Wisconsin is such a unique state and it’s a privilege to get to work at some diverse sites while contributing to the restoration of Wisconsin’s landscapes.
 I’m grateful to be able to accomplish this working at Quercus.
 In my free time, I enjoy being with my family, hiking, fly fishing, music, traveling, and learning about plants.

-Christian Pearson, Shop Manager, Crew Leader.
+Christian Pearson, Shop Manager, Senior Crew Leader.
 I joined with Quercus in the summer of 2019 after pulling up my roots in Iowa and transplanting to Wisconsin.
 I studied Geology at Iowa State University before serving two terms with the Conservation Corps of Minnesota and Iowa.
 I am grateful to continue to fight the good fight and work for our natural landscapes with Quercus.
 In my free time I enjoy hunting, tracking, canoeing, fishing, art and bushcraft.

-Shala Brehm, Crew Leader.
+Shala Brehm, Crew Leader (part time).
 I started working with Quercus in the spring of 2020 after 2 years of seasonal wildlife technician work in Utah, Oregon, and Texas and 2 years with the Wisconsin DNR wildlife department.
 I have a B.S. in Wildlife Ecology from UW-Madison.
 I joined Quercus to immerse myself in restoration and begin work on the land I grew up on in Beaver Dam, WI.
 Though I said I would never return, there is something that ties me to that land.
 I’d like to think if my grandpa had known, the woods would be in a different condition than it is today.
 Education is important to conservation and an area I see myself getting more involved in.
 I am proud to work for a company that encourages education of its customers and staff.
 I also enjoy working where I can let my hair get out of control, it means I’m working hard.

-Karlee Ketelboeter, Crew Leader.
+Karlee Ketelboeter, Senior Crew Leader.
 I joined Quercus in early 2021.
 I graduated from the University of Wisconsin – Platteville in December of 2019 with a degree in Reclamation, Environment and Conservation.
 After a seasonal position out in Montana doing wildland restoration work, I made my way back home to Wisconsin.
 I feel very lucky to be able to work outside in the beautiful natural places this state has to offer!
 When I’m not working I’m usually spending time with friends and family, hunting, hiking, or enjoying various other outdoor activities.

 Kaley Lee, Office/HR Manager, Restoration Specialist.
 I started at Quercus in February 2021.
 I graduated from the University of Wisconsin-Platteville with a degree in Biology with an emphasis in Zoology and a minor in Geography.
 Befores Quercus I worked in the plasmapheresis therapeutic and diagnostic industry within a plasma center for 7 years, where I held multiple management positions.
 While working within a plasma center, I found that I had a knack for business management, so I went back to school to earn my Master’s degree in Business Administration from Indiana Wesleyan University in 2017.
 After earning my degree and some inner growth, I decided to chase my deeper passion for conservation/restoration within our beautiful state of Wisconsin, where I found my place within the Quercus family!
 In my free time I enjoy hiking, kayaking, fishing, weightlifting, running, oil and acrylic painting, reading, traveling, and a cold beer on a hot summer day!
 My favorite quote is “Dream as if you’ll live forever, live as if you’ll die today.” – James Dean.